UnitVectorY-Labs/ServiceAuthCentral/docs/setupguide/configuration.md

 This assumes the keyring and key are in the global location.

-The admin console requires configing ann external OAuth provider to authenticate users.
+The admin console requires configing an external OAuth provider to authenticate users.

 The [user GitHub module](../modules/user/github.md) requires the following environment variables to be set: